 What Makes for a Bad Allergy Season?

 Duration and quantity of pollen play a big role in whether or not the allergy season will be deemed particularly bad.
 The first sign of this would be the combination of an overall mild winter along with an early spring.
 When this occurs, plants are able to produce allergens for a longer duration.
 Plants are very responsive to changes in weather, and as temperatures fluctuate above and below freezing in a mild winter, plants seize any opportunity to come to life and will begin the processes necessary to start creating pollen.
-That being said, after a mild winter and an early end to overnight freezes, already prepped plants begin producing pollen at the first sign of spring.
+That being said, after a somewhat mild winter and an early end to overnight freezes, plants in 2019 began this process at the first sign of spring.

 The creation of pollen alone can be enough to trigger allergies, but just because it is being produced, doesn’t mean it is being circulated.
 There are a few factors that aid in the dispersion of pollen and therefore a worse allergy season.
 First, as a rainy spring usually means higher levels of humidity, this also means pollen is able to be trapped or carried within the moist air much easier.
 This creates a mode of transfer which allows pollen to travel and influence people with greater ease.
 Picture a humid day where the air is heavy with moisture; now picture that air also being loaded with suspended pollen particles.

 An early spring oftentimes also means that bugs, or pollinators, will hatch early, or promptly return from their migration.
 They are in search of food that is conveniently found in plants and as they feast, they spread abundant allergens.
 Through years of adaptation, plants have evolved to make the transfer of pollen by insects simple.
 This occurs when insects eat, as they are also unknowingly being burdened with pollen particles that stick to their bodies.
 Then, when they fly to the next plant in search of more food, they spread that pollen farther and wider, pollinating more and more plants and the cycle continues.